The first time I tried “tasting coffee”, not just “drinking” coffee.

 These aren’t added flavors in the coffee.
 These are flavors which are a result of how the coffee is grown, processed, roasted, and brewed (and a thousand other important points along the way).
 These flavors can be brought out with the simple addition of water to the coffee - nothing else.

-Schedule your own personal in-home coffee tasting event and be introduced to a simple process that will help you start to identify flavors that YOU can taste in coffee too!
+Schedule your own private coffee tasting event and be introduced to a simple process that will help you start to identify flavors that YOU can taste in coffee too!
 No skills required.